Frequently Asked Questions

 Q: Are you taking new students?

-Over the past six years, I have been the Faculty Director of the Stanford Nanofabrication Facility (SNF).
+Over the past seven years, I have been the Faculty Director of the Stanford Nanofabrication Facility (SNF).
 This responsibility consumes a significant amount of my time and energy throughout the academic year and summer, especially as Stanford is developing plans for a new research fabrication infrastructure.

 Finally, I do not select students by having them do an independent study project first; my research group and project meetings are open only on an "invitation-only" basis.
 The slides from a talk I gave about gradute school and pursuing a career in higher education might be helpful.